cloudflare/research.cloudflare.com/people/marwan-fayed.md

 He is an author on numerous peer-review publications, the recipient of an IEEE best paper award, and a Senior Member of both the IEEE and the ACM.

 ## Research Areas
-Internet Measurement, Network Security, Network Privacy
+Internet Measurement, Network Security, Network Architecture and Systems